ryanmcecil/popgen_ml_sweep_detection/ReadME.md

 python3 test.py
 ```

-The python code in the file will generate hard and soft sweep simulations using SLiM, convert them to images and process them using an image resizing algorithm, train a CNN on the data, then print the test accuracy.
+The python code in the file will generate hard and soft sweep simulations using MSMS, convert them to images and process them using an image resizing algorithm, train a CNN on the data, then print the test accuracy.

 ### Running Reproduction Code